El Camino: A Breaking Bad Movie: As a Breaking Bad continuation

 From a narrative perspective, Alan Sepinwall of Rolling Stone praised El Camino as a continuation of Breaking Bad, stating that "if the [Breaking Bad] conclusion had a flaw ... it's that Jesse got left behind a bit.
 By the end of El Camino, that's no longer the case".
 The Daily Beasts Melissa Leon agreed, saying that "Breaking Bad creator Vince Gilligan's meditative neo-western El Camino attaches a coda to Jesse's story, detailing the emotional (and physical) scars Walt left him to live with".
-Regarding the film's chronology from the preceding series, Steve Greene of IndieWire commented "though the specter of Jesse's former partners haunt El Camino, Gilligan effectively holds the audience's attention to keep them focused on the present".
+Regarding the film's chronology from the preceding series, Steve Greene of IndieWire commented, "Though the specter of Jesse's former partners haunts El Camino, Gilligan effectively holds the audience's attention to keep them focused on the present".
 When comparing the film to other franchise continuation projects, Roxanne Sancto of Little White Lies mentioned that "movie spin-offs [have] become a dangerous trend that often ends in disappointment ... the balance needs to be just right and, fortunately, creator Vince Gilligan has nailed it with El Camino".

-While Josh Spiegel of /Film found El Camino enjoyable, he conversely saw the film as inessential to the overall arc of the series.
+While Josh Spiegel of /Film found El Camino enjoyable, he saw the film as inessential to the overall arc of the series.
 He wrote that "if you loved Breaking Bad ... you might have wondered, 'What will happen to Jesse Pinkman next?'
 It's not even that Vince Gilligan answering that question was a bad idea.
 It's that a two-hour version of that answer, as beautiful as it looks and as well-acted as it is, was wholly superfluous".
 Franich similarly compared El Camino to a television reunion special, calling it "a playful project, very fun, not always necessary".
 Less complimentary was the BBC's Hugh Montgomery, who described it as "a franchise extension as lazy and vacuous as anything dreamt up on the big-screen".
 However, Alissa Wilkinson of Vox reasoned that the enjoyment of El Camino "comes from seeing your favorite characters again, not finally resolving missing pieces that have tortured your sleep for six years".

-Brian Tallerico of RogerEbert.com also noted the necessity of having seen the entirety of Breaking Bad before watching the film, writing that "if you're hazy on what happened in the AMC hit, be warned that El Camino does not hold your hand.
+Brian Tallerico of RogerEbert.com also noted the necessity of having seen the entirety of Breaking Bad before watching the film, writing, "If you're hazy on what happened in the AMC hit, be warned that El Camino does not hold your hand.
 It is not designed to exist as a standalone movie as much as something watched after the end of season five".
-Richard Roeper of Chicago Sun-Times concurred, saying "you'll be as lost as Badger without Skinny Pete if you tried to watch this sharp and compelling sequel without having seen the series".
-When speaking as to which audience would enjoy the film, Vadim Rizov of Sight & Sound remarked that "El Camino will only work for fans who can recall who all these familiar faces are – the nostalgic pull and possibility for reconnection are sometimes recapped in dialogue, most of it avoiding the ludicrously expository, but outsiders will be baffled".
+Richard Roeper of Chicago Sun-Times concurred, saying, "You'll be as lost as Badger without Skinny Pete if you tried to watch this sharp and compelling sequel without having seen the series".
+When discussing which audience would enjoy the film, Vadim Rizov of Sight & Sound remarked, "El Camino will only work for fans who can recall who all these familiar faces are – the nostalgic pull and possibility for reconnection are sometimes recapped in dialogue, most of it avoiding the ludicrously expository, but outsiders will be baffled".